dhan4043/haskell-profile/README.md

 # haskell-profile

 My personal website built with Haskell, Hakyll, and TailwindCSS.
+Based on [this](https://ldgrp.me/) website.

 ## Deployment